ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-ordering.md

 ### Observability
 {: #vpc-vcf-ordering-adv-settings-log}

-For VMware Cloud Foundation deployment, you can determine whether to use IBM Log Analysis with 7-day pricing plan for viewing the logs of VMware Cloud Foundation deployment.
-If you want to view logging of VMware Cloud Foundation deployment with your existing IBM Log Analysis instance, you can configure the instance ingestion key, then the log is populated to your existing instance.
-By default, the IBM Log Analysis service is not ordered.
-For more information about IBM Log Analysis and its pricing plans, see [Getting started with IBM Log Analysis](/docs/log-analysis?topic=log-analysis-getting-started) and [Service plans](/docs/log-analysis?topic=log-analysis-service_plans).
+For VMware Cloud Foundation deployment, you can determine whether to use {{site.data.keyword.cloud_notm}} Log Analysis with 7-day pricing plan for viewing the logs of VMware Cloud Foundation deployment.
+If you want to view logging of VMware Cloud Foundation deployment with your existing {{site.data.keyword.cloud_notm}} Log Analysis instance, you can configure the instance ingestion key, then the log is populated to your existing instance.
+By default, the {{site.data.keyword.cloud_notm}} Log Analysis service is not ordered.
+For more information about {{site.data.keyword.cloud_notm}} Log Analysis and its pricing plans, see [Getting started with {{site.data.keyword.cloud_notm}} Log Analysis](/docs/log-analysis?topic=log-analysis-getting-started) and [Service plans](/docs/log-analysis?topic=log-analysis-service_plans).

 ## Procedure to order VMware Cloud Foundation instances on {{site.data.keyword.vpc_short}}
 {: #vpc-vcf-ordering-procedure}